return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib_c.rst

 Description
 -----------

-Set the logical value of the GPIO, i.e. taking its ACTIVE_LOW status into account
+Set the logical value of the GPIO, i.e. taking its ACTIVE_LOW, OPEN_DRAIN and OPEN_SOURCE flags into account.

 This function should be called from contexts where we cannot sleep, and will complain if the GPIO chip functions potentially sleep.